 Since King Michael has no sons but five daughters, the eldest of them, Princess Margarita, is the Heir to the Headship of the Royal Family.

 Prince Nicholas was born in Geneva, Switzerland, on 1 April 1985 as Nicholas Michael de Roumanie Medforth-Mills, the son of Princess Elena of Romania, herself the second daughter of King Michael and Queen Anne, and her first husband, the late Dr. Robin Medforth-Mills.
 Nicholas has a sister, Karina; their parents divorced in 1991, and Princess Elena remarried seven years later.
 Soon after Nicholas’ birth, his parents moved to Newcastle-upon-Tyne, England, where he grow up; he attended Shiplake College in Henley-on-Thames.

 Prince Nicholas is the third in the line of succession to the Romanian Throne, and also the heir presumptive, since his aunt Crown Princess Margarita has no issue.

 In an interview in 2008 to a Romanian newspaper Nicholas stated that if Romanian people asked him to become their King, he would not refuse.
 Since the same years Nicholas is often present in public life, attending public events and taking part to the visits in the Country paid by his uncle Prince Radu (Princess Margarita’s husband) as Special Representative of the Government.

-To learn more on the Romanian Royal Family, please visit this thread.Filed under Romanian Royals
+To learn more on the Romanian Royal Family, please visit this thread.Filed under Romania

-Tagged Biography, Birthday, Michael I, Prince Nicholas of Romania, Succession, Titles.
+Tagged Biography, Birthday, Mihai I of Romania, Nicholas Medforth-Mills, Succession, Titles.